SN 2023fyq: direct detection of a Type Ibn supernova progenitor and its multi-wavelength environmental constraints

 Referee Report

 Summary.
-The manuscript reports the first direct detection of a progenitor for a Type Ibn supernova, SN 2023fyq.
-Using pre-explosion HST and JWST archival imaging, the authors identify a source at the SN position whose SED is consistent with a hot (T > 15000 K) and luminous (log(L/L⊙) ≳ 5.5) star or unresolved cluster; post-explosion imaging shows the source has disappeared.
-Multi-wavelength environmental analysis (HST/JWST photometry, VLT/MUSE spectroscopy, ALMA CO(2-1)) yields a stellar population age of log(t/yr) = 7.1–7.2, which the authors interpret as evidence for a binary channel involving a low-mass helium star rather than a very massive single Wolf-Rayet progenitor.
+The paper reports the first direct detection of a progenitor for a Type Ibn supernova, SN 2023fyq.
+Using pre-explosion HST and JWST imaging, the authors identify a source at the SN position that is consistent with a hot (T > 15000 K) and luminous (log(L/L⊙) ≳ 5.5) object, confirm its disappearance in late-time images, and use multi-wavelength data (HST/JWST imaging, VLT/MUSE spectroscopy, ALMA CO interferometry) to derive an environmental age of log(t/yr) = 7.1–7.2.
+These results are interpreted as favoring a binary progenitor channel involving a low-mass helium star and compact object, with the observed emission arising from binary interaction beginning at least ~12 yr prior to explosion, rather than a very massive single Wolf-Rayet star.

 minor comments (2)